jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Heavy Ass Weights => Badass Users

-I'm stealing a Kathy Sierra term on this one.
+I'm stealing directly from Kathy Sierra on this one.
 When she said "badass", she was using it as a synonym for "expert".
 Badass users (or experts) know how to get shit done using your app, and are confident using it.